 Max Sick Accrued Depends On The Size Of Your Company

-Under the act, an employer of fewer than 9 employees is considered a “Small Business”.
-If you have 9 employees or less, the act considers you a small business.
-If you have 10 employees or more, you do not fall under the “Small Business” clause and your employees will be due more paid sick time.
+Under the act, an employer with 49 employees or less, the act does not apply.
+If you have 50 employees or more, you do not fall under the “Small Business” clause and your employees will be due more paid sick time.

 An employer may choose to increase the maximums if they choose, this would benefit the employee, but the maximum accrued hours cannot be lowered.